Sonia-96/MyStudyNotes/Network & Security/Network.md

         - cached answer: respond the queries with answers in **cache** with the cached values
         - recursive query: ask another resolver for the answer
-        - iterative query: find th answer themselves
+        - iterative query: find the answer themselves
           - e.g., for the address "shell.cs.utah.edu" (`.edu` is a top level domain)
             - ask a **root server** "where can I find DNS servers for .edu domains"
             - ask a .edu DNS server for the authorative server for `utah.edu` domains